 Smoking in Lesotho

+Smoking is legal in Lesotho under a specific regulatory framework.
+Based on these regulations, cigarettes can be sold and the importation of cigarettes for trade is permitted with a license, but sales through online platforms and vending machines are banned.
+Additionally, health warnings are required on cigarette packaging, the minimum legal age for sales is 18 years, and there are also legal restrictions on smoking in public indoor places.
+Moreover, advertising of cigarettes is regulated, banning all forms of advertising.
+Cigarettes are subject to a specific excise rate of 39.64% contributing to a total taxation rate of 52.68%.
 In Lesotho, the prevalence of tobacco smoking among adults has shown significant variations over recent years.
-As of 2022, the adult smoking prevalence was estimated to be 19.3%, with a marked gender disparity: 39.2% for males and 0.4% for females.
-This represents a slight increase from 2020, when the overall prevalence was 19.1%, 38.6% for males, and 0.4% for females.
-The number of smokers aged 15 and older was approximately 277,466 in 2022, whereas in 2020 it was 269,025.
-For reference, the adult daily smoking prevalence in 2017 was 20.6%, with 41.6% among males and 30% among females.
-Smoking-related mortality also poses a significant public health challenge, with 2,168 deaths recoreded in 2021, corresponding to 5.73% of all deaths.
-This includes 1,675 male deaths and 493 female deaths, reflecting gender-specific mortality rates of 8.35% for males and 2.77% for females.
+As of 2024, the adult current smoking prevalence was 21.3%, with a marked gender disparity: the prevalence was 42.7% among males and 1.5% among females.
+This represents a slight increase from 2020, when the overall current prevalence was 19.1%, 38.6% among adult males, and 0.4% among adult females.
+The number of smokers aged 15 and older was approximately 323,000 in 2024, whereas in 2020 it was 269,025.
+For reference, the adult daily smoking prevalence was 20.6% in 2017, with 41.6% among males and 30% among females.
+Smoking-related mortality also poses a significant public health challenge in Lesotho, with 2,168 deaths recoreded in 2021, representing 5.73% of all deaths that year.
+This includes 1,675 male deaths and 493 female deaths, reflecting gender-specific mortality rates of 8.35% among males and 2.77% among females.
 These statistics underscore the persistent challenge of tobacco smoking in Lesotho, highlighting the need for targeted public health interventions to reduce its health impacts.

 Read articles from Lesotho